dustyalexfish/WeatherStationPico/README.md

 # Required Parts

-A Computer to Program the RPI Pico     RPI PiHut ordering page (examples)
+A Computer to Program the RPI Pico

 A 3D Printer (or an order from a 3D Printing company)